TrendingTechnology/MIDIAnalyser/README.md

 * Recognition of major, minor, diminished, augmented and suspended chords (including extensions).
 * Recognition of intervals.
 * Alternative names for chords displayed.
+* Graphical visualisation of keys pressed.
+* Notes in range A0:C8 (88 keys)

 ### Downloads